digitalillusion/gatsby-plugin-silverghost/README.md

 Finally, if there are changes made in the plugin code, in order to redeploy to the example you must delete the existing tgz archive from local_modules, then repeat step 1 and then perform a clean install of the example dependencies.

-> A possible way to perform the clean install is to remove the interested line, performing `npm install`, adding again the dependency on local_modules in package.json and performing another `npm install`.
+> A possible way to perform the clean install is to remove the yarn.lock file and then execute `yarn install`.

 When the plugin is installed in local_modules, you can install and start the examples from theiir respective folders:

  - [minimal](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/minimal): Demonstrating how reductions accumulate into redux state according to action parameters
+ - [list](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/list): Demonstrating how reduction split into redux state, initialization through URL parameters and list filtering, sorting and pagination

 License
 --